 Overall rating: 67/100

 Paying $80 for this flight is a bargain.
-Not only I get to experience a retro cabin, I also get to add this exotic airline into my flight logbook.
+Not only I get to experience a retro cabin, but I also get to add this exotic airline into my flight logbook.
 Thanks to the 5th freedom rights that allowed us to experience something different from the top class airlines.
 My first impression of this airline has ended in a positive note.
 Despite the outdated cabin, the plane itself is well maintained and as for the cleanliness of it, I blamed it on the cleaners in KUL rather than the airline.
 The cabin crew on board could only do this much!
 Before this flight, I wasn't a fan of the A340-300 but after flying on it, I appreciated it even more now.
-This type is currently being phrased out by most airlines now.
-So if you guys have a chance do fly this aircraft and of course give this airline a try.
+This type is currently being phased out by most airlines now.
+So if you guys have a chance to fly this aircraft and of course give this airline a try.
 Once upon a time, I was at the old viewing gallery in Changi Airport, facing the C1 gate with this aircraft parking in front of me.
 I told myself at that time that I didn't think I would ever fly on this carrier but in 2014, I had done it!
 Don't worry about the safety record of this airline, its good.